 The characters are not particularly interesting, and frequently disposable.

 The movie is really short, as though the makers couldn’t be bothered to give us our money’s worth.
 The Lost World clocked in at two hours and nine minutes.
 This one, as I said above, barely gets above eighty minutes.

 And by and large the action of the film feels rushed and choppy.
 I am an absolute sucker for the dinosaur action as featured in all three JP movies, but this one just feels like it is phoning in the all-important sense of wonder.
 The few lines that re-hash the "Playing God" aspect of the film feel old and tired, too.

 We get it.

-Let's hope the new sequel goes for hard science and hard action instead of hard schmaltz, the path of this 2001 film.
+Let's hope the newest sequel, Fallen Kingdom, goes for hard science and hard action instead of hard schmaltz, the path of this 2001 film.